Chauntain/SupportArticles-docs/support/mem/intune/device-protection/troubleshoot-update-rings.md

 If the previous options didn't provide the results needed to identify the issue, and the devices are still not updating, or are doing it erratically, then consider the following questions:

 - Are reporting and telemetry enabled for the device?
 Intune can deliver telemetry to devices in multiple ways.
-However, the most common method is with a [Device Restriction policy](/mem/intune/configuration/device-restrictions-windows-10#reporting-and-telemetry), either through Intune or Group Policy.
+However, the most common method via Intune is with a [Device Restriction policy](/mem/intune/configuration/device-restrictions-windows-10#reporting-and-telemetry).Otherwise, it can be done via group policy.

     For more information, see the [Manage diagnostic data using Group Policy and MDM](/windows/privacy/configure-windows-diagnostic-data-in-your-organization#manage-diagnostic-data-using-group-policy-and-mdm) section of [Configure Windows diagnostic data in your organization](/windows/privacy/configure-windows-diagnostic-data-in-your-organization).